AlessandroCapelli/dev-chatgpt-prompts/README.md

 # 🤖 DEV ChatGPT Prompts

-Welcome to my personal collection of ChatGPT prompts for developers! 🙌

-This repository contains a list of powerful ChatGPT prompts that can help you get the creative juices flowing. 💡 Whether you are a beginner or an experienced pro, these prompts can help you think outside the box and find new solutions to problems. 🚀
+This repository contains a list of powerful ChatGPT prompts that can help you get the creative juices flowing.

-The list is divided into categories: [ prompts for coders, students, marketers, and content writers ].
-So no matter your profession, there is something here for everyone! 😊 Let’s dive right into these powerful ChatGPT prompts that can help take your creativity to the next level! 🌊

 ## Table of Contents